 Hokie BugFest celebrates the fun and excitement of the science of entomology, and the Virginia Tech tradition of learning and discovery, through outreach and engagement.
 This event highlights an ongoing youth education program hosted by the Virginia Tech Department of Entomology, Virginia Cooperative Extension's 4-H program, and the department's student-run professional organization, the W. B. Alwood Entomological Society.
 Since its inception in 1966, Alwood Society members have engaged over 30,000 children by hosting department tours, visiting schools, and supporting special events like the Hokie BugFest.
 The bugfest is just one day in this ongoing, year-round effort.

 The 2018 Hokie BugFest was a resounding success!
 Attendance was estimated at around 8,500.
 Having now tested the new location, we learned a great deal on how to improve the venue for next year.
-Pending university calendar approval, our plan is to schedule Hokie BugFest 2019 on fall break weekend in mid-October.
+Pending university calendar approval, our plan is to schedule Hokie BugFest 2019 on fall break weekend of October 5.
 Priorities will include continued free admission, a family-oriented environment, continued collaboration with the town of Blacksburg, and maintaining our designation as a S.A.F.E.
 (Supporting Autism Friendly Environments) event.
 Thanks to all who attended and all who gave their time and support to make 2018 Hokie BugFest possible!

 HOKIE BUGFEST COMPLETE - THANK YOU & NEXT YEAR